Jeff-Adler/AlgoPrepJavaScript/Data Structures/Trees/Binary Trees/Tree Traversal.md

       - if there is left property on the last dequeued node, put it in the queue
       - if there is right property, put it in the queue
     - Return visited
-- Depth-first Search (DFS)
+- Depth-first Search (DFS): 3 steps for all implenetations: 1.
+Visit/record current node, 2.
+Explore entire left side, 3 Explore entire right side
   - InOrder
-  - Preorder: start from top, work our way to the bottom, left than right
+  - Preorder: start from top, traverse the entire left, then entire right.
+And, this applies for EVERY node.
+So it means youll trickle down the bottom and not go to the right side of any nodes till the left side has been fully explored.
   - Postorder: start from bottom left, work our way to the top